colorjs/color-parse/readme.md

 ## Related

 * [parse-color](http://npmjs.org/package/parse-color) — parser by James Halliday.
-Performs calculations to every possible space.
+Initially inspired by that awesome parser.
+It performs calculations to every possible space which results in bloated size of lib.
 * [color-parser](http://npmjs.org/package/color-parser) — parser by TJ.
 Supports limited set of spaces.
 * [color-string](http://npmjs.org/package/color-string) — color parsing/serializing module by Heather Arthur.
 Has extensive API for parsing and serializing from any to any space.